 Where next - Further Studies

 You can start working as a data technician, and some students are expected to gain employment from their placements.
-Others may start a degree (the T-Level is worth up to 168 UCAS points) or an apprenticeship.
+Others may start a degree (the T-Level is worth up to 168 UCAS points - but please check with your chosen University that they accept the T Level)) or an apprenticeship.

 Where next - Job Opportunities